 Facebook can often act as a litmus test: If the content does well with your followers on Facebook, chances are the page already has merit and will perform well.
 If you notice a particular post take off, that’s a good indicator that you may want to create additional content like it or continue with the promotion of said piece.

 Being able to target enormous amounts of people in your market is where Facebook truly shines.
 Advertising on Facebook should not be taken lightly.
 Facebook exists to collect personal information on its users – that’s what it does.
-They know what people like, what they share, and the types of people they associate with, and Facebook formulates labels based upon this information.
-As a marketer I am able to then choose my target demographic very, very accurately to ensure I am getting the best possible return on my investment.
+They know what people like, what they share, and the types of people they associate with, and Facebook formulates labels based on this information.
+As a marketer, I am able to then choose my target demographic very, very accurately to ensure I am getting the best possible return on my investment.

 Although Google+ is miles behind Facebook in terms of the number of people who use the service, you shouldn’t ignore the facts: